Wyko/essential_deathworlders/content/books/good-training/7-run.md

 Both men were left to their thoughts.
 For Powell, his were the more immediate concerns of how, exactly, a man of his commanding presence would re-establish a social life in northern England.

 Knight had the far weightier and more long-term concerns.
 How would he protect a man like Firth from public judgement?
-Already he was impossible to miss in any encounter, and if Powell was right, Firth would only grow immensely in size, strength, speed, intelligence…and probably aggression, too.
+Already he was impossible to miss in any encounter, and if Powell was right, Firth would only grow immensely in size, strength, speed, intelligence... and probably aggression, too.
 Did they need to consider doomsday scenarios?
 What were the veteran care issues they would face?
 How would that play out in the political space?

-"Perhaps you need a holiday too, Patrick…" he told himself, and finished his tea.
+"Perhaps you need a holiday too, Patrick..." he told himself, and finished his tea.

 ---